leblanc-lab/ot-cres/cell_reweighting_scripts/README.md

 Using 100k_cell_reweighting.py can be slow depending on the chosen radius.
 Therefore its recommended to submit the job to SLURM using reweight_100k.sh.
 You'll have to change the job name, memory per node, time limit, and standard output/error log paths.
 Then run the python script with whatever inputs you want.

+# 3. Plotting Observables

+When the reweighting is done and you have the reweighted distance matrices, you can plot them with the plot_observables script.
+You will have to change the paths leading to all the observables and reweighted arrays.
+With this script, you can make observables two ways.
+The first is with the 10M sample as reference and the other with the original 100k sample as reference.